StefansAI/Yolov8_Rpi5_CoralUSB/README.md

 pip3 install ultralytics
 ```
 <br>
-There is also a shell scrip available for download, which includes the same lines above and the additional download of the GardenCam vodeos and models plus test runs:
+There is also a shell scrip available for download, which includes the same lines above and the additional download of the GardenCam videos and models plus test runs:

 ```shell
 wget https://github.com/StefansAI/Yolov8_Rpi5_CoralUSB/raw/main/scripts/yolov8_install.sh